 Scenario E: When You Don't Know the Name or Gender

 If the details are unknown, use neutral, job-based greetings to maintain a professional and comprehensive attitude.
+Gender-neutral greetings are essential for inclusive communication.

 Cold outreach, job-based inbox.